 Some good choices for a shadier small space include: Kousa, Rutgers hybrid or Cornelian cherry dogwoods (Cornus spp.), redbud (Cercis canadensis), sweetbay magnolia (Magnolia virginiana), serviceberry (Amelanchier spp.), witch hazel (Hamamelis spp.) and American fringetree (Chionanthus virginicus).

-A second lesson we learned in 2011 is that not all trees are equally strong.
+A second lesson learned after a rough weather year is that not all trees are equally strong.
 Some species are much more prone to cracking apart in wind and snow load than others.
-Fast-growing species tend to be the weakest-wooded, and many of those were, in fact, some of the first to fail.
+Fast-growing species tend to be the weakest-wooded, and many of those are, in fact, some of the first to fail.
 Most notorious of the fall-aparters is the ‘Bradford’ pear — a widely planted, white-flowering tree that becomes especially brittle after 12 to 15 years.